JBtallgrass/MechaCar_Statistical_Analysis/README.md

 In this projec the data analytics team will do the following:

-  * Perform multiple linear regression analysis to identify which variables in the dataset predict the mpg of MechaCar prototypes
+  * Perform multiple linear regression analysis to identify which variables in the dataset predict the miles per gallon (MPG) of MechaCar prototypes
   * Collect summary statistics on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots
   * Run t-tests to determine if the manufacturing lots are statistically different from the mean population
   * Design a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.

 # Linear Regression to Predict MPG
+The dataset contains the variables likly to effect MPG.
+The dimensions of the vehicle (length, width, and weight), the ground clearance, drive train (AWD) and the spoiler angle.
+According the the model there is statistical significance therfore further investigation.

+![Statistical Summary](https://github.com/JBtallgrass/MechaCar_Statistical_Analysis/blob/main/Images/Deliverable%201a.png)

   * Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?

-![Statistical Summary](https://github.com/JBtallgrass/MechaCar_Statistical_Analysis/blob/main/Images/Deliverable%201a.png)
+The vehicle weight, spoiler angle, and All Wheel Drive (AWD) have p-Values that indicate a random amount of variance with the dataset.

   * Is the slope of the linear model considered to be zero?
 Why or why not?

   * Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
+The R value could predict the MPG

 # Create Visualizations for the Trip Analysis